hashicorp/terraform-website/content/source/docs/glossary.html.md

 In some [version control systems][vcs]: a semi-independent history of changes to content in a repository.
 A branch generally shares some history with other branches in the same repository, but eventually diverges to include changes that aren't yet present elsewhere.

 A repository usually has a default branch (whose name, in [Git][], defaults to `master`), which successful changes are eventually merged into.
-Most modern development workflows also include topic branches (where a specific set of changes is explored, iterated on, and verified), and some workflows include long-lived branches other than the default branch (usually for maintaining older but still supported versions of software).
+Most modern development workflows also include topic branches (where a specific set of changes is explored, iterated on, and verified), and some workflows include long-lived branches other than the default branch.

 ## CLI

 [cli]: glossary.html#cli

 Command-line interface.
-The `terraform` tool and its subcommands use a CLI to accept instructions and return text output.
+The `terraform` command expects to be run in a CLI (a Unix shell or the Windows command prompt), which it uses to accept instructions and return text output.

 We often use "Terraform CLI" to refer to the core open source Terraform binary when we need to distinguish it from other parts of the Terraform ecosystem (like Terraform Enterprise or the Terraform GitHub Actions).